Cloud4Wi-Create/geosdk/sdk/integration/cordova.md

 If your app is under GDPR regulation, then you should provide the User a way to remove the consent from your app's settings.
 If the User removes the consent, then you should inform the SDK by calling the method above with the first method parameter equal to `false`.
-By doing so, the SDK will stop sending data to GeoUniq platform immediately.
+By doing so, the SDK will stop sending data to Cloud4Wi platform immediately.

 ```javascript